tariktunc/PomodoroFocus/README.md

-Study Timer, bir pomodoro uygulamasidir.
-Isteyen herkes projeye destek verebilir.
-Ortak calismak ve gelistirmek isteyenler blakfy@hotmail.com uzerinden iletisime gecebilirsiniz.
+<h1>Study Timer</h1>

+<p>Study Timer is a Pomodoro application that helps users manage their study or work time effectively.
+Anyone interested can contribute to the project.
+Those who want to collaborate and improve the application can contact us at tarktunc@hotmail.com.</p>

-<a href="https://study-timerr.netlify.app">Live Stream</a>
+<a href="https://studytimerr.netlify.app">Live Stream</a>

+Getting Started
+To get started with the development of Study Timer, follow these steps:

+Clone the repository.
-npm run dev # or yarn dev # or pnpm dev
+Run npm run dev or yarn dev or pnpm dev in your terminal.

-Open http://localhost:3000 with your browser to see the result.
+Open http://localhost:3000 in your browser to see the application.

-You can start editing the page by modifying app/page.js.
-The page auto-updates as you edit the file.
+We welcome all kinds of contributions.
+Feel free to raise issues, submit pull requests, or reach out to us for any queries or suggestions.

+Contact
+For any further information or collaboration requests, please reach out to us via email at <a href="mailto:tarktunc@hotmail.com">Send Email</a>.